Last updated on October 24, 2021

 The instruction to “subdue” and “rule” is intriguing, because God had just created the heavens and the earth, placing His stamp of approval on it: He saw that it was “very good.”
 How can you get any better than that?
 Why would it need to be subdued and ruled?
 Remember, this assignment was given before the created world had been affected by the disastrous choices made in the Garden, as recorded in Genesis 3.

 God intended it to be a family affair.
 Our Creator deliberately, intentionally formed a creation that needed and desired humanity to rule over it.
 And He created humanity, His children, to subdue and rule as He would, with His goodness, wisdom, authority, and creativity.
 As His beloved children, we would be trained by our Father’s side, maturing in wisdom and knowledge and love for all He had given us.
-God had already begun the process — He planted a garden in Eden for the first family’s starter home.
+God had already begun the process — He planted the Garden near Eden for the first family’s starter home.
 And He had given ‘adam the first lesson on how to use words with God-given authority to release identity and purpose (see Created in the Image of God: The Power of Our Words).

 Most importantly, God placed in the very center of the Garden that which would be essential for humanity to successfully live out who they were created to be: the Tree of Life.
 Eating from the Tree of Life out of faith and trust in their Creator’s provision (and warning) was the first couple’s step in their journey together to learn how to hear, trust and respond to the Voice of their Father.
 Everything else hinged on this “first choice”.